 - Spread the rest of the cream mixture over the brojas.
 Slice the remaining peach halves and some mangoes for topping.
 Arrange them nicely for garnish or just chop them all and spread on top.

-- Pop in the freezer for at least three hours.
+- Pop in the freezer for at least three hours before serving.

 Do you like this Filipino dessert, too?
 Share your story in the comments below.
 Do share your experience with making peach mango ice box cake as well. 😀